 Sitting also puts more pressure on your spine than standing or walking.

-So if you sit behind a computer regularly it can be a massive cause of lower back pain and can also cause you many other health problems in the long run
+So if you sit behind a computer regularly it can be a massive cause of lower back pain and one of the reasons for this is compressed vertebrae.

-Your spine is made up of vertebrae and in between each of these vertebrae is a spinal disc.
+Because your spine is made up of vertebrae and in between each of these vertebrae is a spinal disc.

-These discs do a great job for your back as they help to hold the spine together, facilitate it's movements and absorb any shocks as you move around.
+These discs do a great job for your back as they help to hold the spine together, facilitate it's movements, and absorb any shocks as you move around.

 The problem is that to stay healthy these discs need you to be moving around.

-Because this is when they take in the blood, oxygen and nutrients they need to stay strong.
+Because this is when they take in the blood, oxygen, and nutrients they need to stay strong.

-However when you sit down at your computer these discs become compressed and as a result can't get what they need.
+However, when you sit down at your computer these discs become compressed and as a result can't get what they need.

-And this leads to them weakening over time which is a massive problem for your spine.
+And this leads to them weakening over time, which is a massive problem for your spine.

 Because it loses flexibility and the shock absorbing protection it needs to keep you free from pain.